Skip to content

 Preparation:

-Coat pineapple pieces with cinnamon and place in the air fryer.
-Cook at 356°F until golden brown.
-Serve warm with coconut yogurt, mint, and a little lime juice.
+Sprinkle pineapple pieces with cinnamon, lightly brush with oil, and place in the air fryer.
+Cook at 180°C (356°F) for about 6 to 8 minutes until golden brown.
+Serve with coconut yogurt, mint, and a bit of lime juice, and serve lukewarm.

-Secret tip: Serve warm – it tastes almost like a healthy piña colada dessert – just without the alcohol and sugar!
+Secret tip: Chilled briefly, it tastes almost like a healthy piña colada dessert–just without alcohol and sugar!